johan-st/portfolio/src/md/portfolio/react.md

 # React

-As one of the frameworks I am most familiar with, **react** was an easy choice for this project.
+As the main frameworks used in my training at </salt> I felt __react__ was an appropriate choice for this portfolio.